SqrtMinusOne/sqrtminusone.github.io/content/configs/Guix.md

 When an ISO is there, we have to write it on a USB stick.
 Run `sudo fdisk -l` to get a list of disks.

-The approach in the official instruction is to create a bootable USB with `dd`:
+The approach given in the official instruction is to create a bootable USB with `dd`:

 ```text
 sudo dd of=/dev/sdxX if=<path-to-iso> status=progress && sync